ringcentral/ringcentral-embeddable/docs/control-widget.md

 This feature can be used for `Click to Dial`.
 If you set `toCall` to ture, it will start the call immediately.

+[Here](work-with-ringcentral-c2d.md) is tutorial to use [RingCentral C2D](https://github.com/ringcentral/ringcentral-c2d) library to quick implement `Click to Dial` feature.

 ## Go to SMS Page

 ```js